cse151a-nba-project/final-paper/README.md

 #### David Wang: Data Preprocessing Engineer

 Contribution: Preprocessed data to be scaled / normalized / feature extracted so that it can be used as input data for models.
 Also assisted in the initial data exploration / visualization process.
-Worked on writing final research paper.

 #### Bryant Jin: Data Exploration Engineer